 President Biden condemns killing of 6-year-old Muslim boy as suspect faces federal hate crime investigation

 A 6-year-old boy was killed in an alleged hate crime attack in Illinois near Chicago on Saturday.
-The boy and his mother, who was injured in the stabbing attack, were allegedly targeted because they are Muslims.
+The boy and his mother, who was injured in the stabbing attack, were allegedly targeted for being Muslims.
 The suspect now faces a federal hate crime investigation and President Biden released a statement on Sunday condemning the attack.

 "Jill and I were shocked and sickened to learn of the brutal murder of a 6-year-old child and the attempted murder of the child's mother in their home yesterday in Illinois," the president said.